Skip to content

 When Should You Use a Dynamic QR Code?

-Dynamic QR codes are the better choice for any professional or business use case:
+Dynamic QR codes are the better choice for any professional or business use case.
+Industry data from QR Tiger shows that dynamic QR codes account for over 70% of all QR codes created for business purposes:

 1. Marketing Campaigns — Track which flyers, posters, or ads drive the most scans.
 Change the landing page without reprinting.
 See our best QR code generators for marketing.